qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The field calculator can now be used to update a feature geometries
+The field calculator can now be used to update feature geometries
 using the result of a geometric expression.
 This is a handy shortcut to
 do operations such as apply a buffer to a group of selected features,
 and together with all the newly added geometry functions in 2.14 makes